pawn-lang/compiler/readme.md

 See [Known compiler bugs](../../wiki/Known-compiler-bugs) for the list of fixed bugs and [What's new](../../wiki/What's-new) for the list of features and other notable changes.

+[Release notes](https://github.com/Southclaws/pawn/releases) descibe changes in each version of the compiler.

+## Download

+Binary packages can be downloads from [Releases](https://github.com/Southclaws/pawn/releases).

+You can also get the latest development binaries for Windows on [AppVeyor](https://ci.appveyor.com/project/Southclaws/pawn/branch/master/artifacts).
+This archive is built automatically on every Git commit and can be pretty unstable, so use at your own risk.

+## Installation on Windows

+Download the ZIP archive and extract `pawnc.dll`, `pawncc.exe`, `pawndisasmsm.exe` to your pawno directory or another directory of your choice if you're using a different editor.

 ## Installation on openSUSE/SLES

 There is an installation package available for openSUSE/SLES users so that you can easily install the compiler on your distribution.
 Please follow these steps: